 They gathered a group of people and they showed them images of common things – houses, trees, pets, cars.
 Occasionally, they projected novel images – things rarely seen before.
 What they found was that the brain was really active only when the new images were shown.
 The brain was getting a dopamine hit.

 And dopamine, if you don’t already know, is the chemical people desire wholeheartedly.
-Digging deeper, the researchers found out that dopamine levels are higher when people search for new things.
+Digging deeper, the researchers found that dopamine levels are higher when people search for new things.
 Or in other words, the moment you close the book and you prepare to enter the never-ending stream of pictures on your phone via Facebook you’re already receiving rewards in your brain.

 Later, this chemical also gets released through the whole process of exploring the online world.
-That’s why we love comparing products, reading reviews, watching unboxing videos as much as we love getting the products in reality.
+That’s why we love comparing products, reading reviews, and watching unboxing videos as much as we love getting the products in reality.
 Sometimes even the pre-buying phase – searching for the best tool for your money – feels better than actually purchasing that product.
 We simply LOVE fresh new info floating through our brains.

 Once again, our brains are hardwired to seek novelty.
 Marketers and product creators are using this flaw in our system to sell us things we don’t really need.